ChengTang62/curb-detection/README.md

 In the last cell of the notebook, change the x_min and y_min parameters to the output of the program then run all cells; a tuple of four values indicating the location of the curb will be printed.

-> **_NOTE:_**  If segmenting point cloud directly is not feasible, functions in "crop_cloud.cpp" can also be used to crop point cloud programmatically.
-It takes a quadrilateral‘s four coordinates (for x and y axis only) and save the cropped point cloud into a file called "cropped_pcd.pcd".

 ## Limitations

 - Only one of the two measures can be applied each time on a single case.
 - Boundaries between the projected polygon and the empty space of the rectangle-shape image potentially causes the algorithm to produce false positive.
-- Scaling z-axis values linearly cause the side of the curb with less distinct values to be suppressed and not being detected properly; *only selecting one side* of the curb each time is therefore recommended.
+- Scaling z-axis values linearly cause the side of the curb with less distinct values to be suppressed and not being detected properly; *only selecting one side* of the curb each time is therefore recommended **as oppose to the demo shown above**.
 - The labels (lines) do not pertain any information regarding z-axis.

 ## Future Work